Professional programs application

 Student strategists and digital marketers work to measure, engage and grow digital audiences for real clients.
 Students learn techniques in paid and organic social media campaigns, SEO, paid search campaigns and content marketing while honing skills in audience research, digital analytics, competitive benchmarking, conversion optimization and content performance.
 Additionally, students create campaign content, manage marketing budgets and work directly with clients to implement strategic recommendations.

-View program and prerequisites: Digital Audiences
+View course and prerequisites: Cronkite Agency: Digital Marketing

 Public relations

-View program and prerequisites: Public Relations
+View course and prerequisites: Cronkite Agency: Public Relations

 Howard Center for Investigative Journalism